 English to German Legal Translation Services

-Professional German to English legal translations and English to German legal translation services play an important role in international litigation.
+Professional German to English legal translations and English to German commercial litigation translation services play an important role in international litigation.

 As the legal profession continues to become more and more global, many attorneys will find themselves involved in dispute resolution matters outside the US.
 One question that often arises for the international litigator is professional ethics.
 On the one hand, you are bound by the professional ethics of your home jurisdiction, but on the other there is the code of professional ethics governing the practice of the international jurisdiction.
 This raises the question of ‘which professional rules do you have to comply with – the rules of the home country or the rules of the country you are practicing in, or even both?
 Common ethical questions that arise in such ‘double deontology’ situations include:

 - What billing practice is permissible?

 - Who may represent the client before a court?

 - To what extent is the attorney bound to secrecy obligations?